 This article is part of our FantasyAces Football series.

-Daily fantasy football is back in full swing, and FantasyAces is ready to continue the momentum from a huge first few weeks.
+Daily fantasy football is back in full swing, and FantasyAces is ready to continue the momentum from a huge first half of the season.
 Not sure how to play at Fantasy Aces?
-We are here to help.
-Each week, RotoWire will offer advice on which cheap value players to target and give you that extra edge.
+We're here to help.
+Each week, RotoWire will offer advice on which cheap value players to target to give you that extra edge.
 These players are considered tournament plays unless otherwise noted, as all are listed as salary cap saving value plays.